-In July 2013 the Company entered into an agreement with Arctic Star Exploration Corp. under which Arctic Star has granted the Company an option to earn a 55% interest in the Redemption diamond project in the Lac de Gras region of the Northwest Territories.
+In July 2013 the Company entered into an agreement with Arctic Star Exploration Corp. under which Arctic Star granted the Company an option to earn a 55% interest in the Redemption diamond project in the Lac de Gras region of the Northwest Territories.
 On July 11, 2014, the Company and Arctic Star signed an addendum to the option agreement under which the project area was expanded to include three additional mineral claims and one mining lease.
-Under the terms of the option agreement, as amended, the Company can earn a 55% interest in the Redemption project by incurring \$5 million in exploration expenditures prior to July 1, 2017.
-The Company also maintains a 100% interest in 3 mineral claims (1,242 hectares) located within eight kilometers to the east of Redemption.
+Under the terms of the agreement, as amended, the Company can earn a 55% interest in the Redemption project by incurring \$5 million in exploration expenditures prior to July 1, 2017.
+The Company also maintains a 100% interest in 6 mineral claims (2,223 hectares) located within approximately eight kilometres to the east of Redemption.

 The Redemption project is located within the Lac de Gras diamond district, approximately 32 km southwest of, and 47 km to the west of the Ekati and Diavik diamond mines, respectively.
-The project benefits from an extensive database of previous exploration work by Arctic Star and others, including airborne and ground geophysical surveys, till geochemical sampling and a limited amount of drilling.
-Importantly, the project covers the interpreted up ice termination of the South Coppermine kimberlite indicator mineral train.
+The focus of exploration on the project was to explore the interpreted up ice termination of the South Coppermine KIM train.
 The South Coppermine KIM train was extensively explored by Arctic Star between 2004 and 2010 and is defined by a full suite of kimberlite indicator minerals including pyrope garnet, high-magnesium ilmenite, chrome diopside, chromite and eclogitic garnet.
 These indicator minerals exhibit compositions that are typical of minerals found within diamond bearing kimberlites.